 II. have not been awarded other bursary(ies), scholarship(s) or funding support for their travel to China at the time of award.

 a.
-The Scholarship is valued at $1,000 and is for tenable six months only.
+The Scholarship is valued at $5,000 and is tenable for one year only.

 b.
-The Scholarship value will be paid as a one off payment after census date.
+The Scholarship value will be paid as a one-off payment after the census date.

 c.
-Deferral of the Scholarship is not permitted without the prior permission of Dean of the Faculty of Arts and Social Sciences and it is not transferable to another University school, faculty or university.
+Deferral of the Scholarship is not permitted without the prior permission of Head of School, School of Languages and Cultures and it is not transferable to another University school, faculty or university.

 d.
 The Scholarship will be offered subject to the availability of funds.